 Unlocking the Earliest Stage of Alzheimer's Disease

-Detection of the initiating factors of Alzheimer's Disease are critical for early diagnosis, effective disease management and therapeutic discovery.
-Today, the biomarker we rely on for early detection and therapeutic intervention (Amyloidβ) does not initiate the disease.
+Detection of the initiating and mechanistic factors of Alzheimer's disease are critical for early diagnosis, effective disease management and therapeutic discovery.
+Today, the biomarkers we rely on for early detection and therapeutic intervention do not intiate or predict disease progression.

-T-NeuroDx is commercializing a test that detects a biomarker - hiT cells - that is the first identified initiating factor of Alzheimer's. hiT cells have huge potential to add sensitivity and earlier disease detection capabilities to existing biomarker panels and enable the development of a new class of therapeutics.
+AlzheimerGuard has huge potential to add earlier disease detection and prognostic capabilities to existing biomarker panels, enabling early intervention and the development of a new class of mechanism-based therapeutics.

 Based on Paradigm-Shifting Research